CONSTITUTION AND REGIONAL SECTION BYLAWS

 1. Officers and Councilors at Large shall be chosen by ballot from a list of nominees prepared by the Committee on Nominations, with due regard to the requirement that only one member of a business firm shall be eligible to serve as an officer and also with due regard that only one member of a business firm shall be eligible to serve as a Councilor at Large during the same elective years.
 The Committee shall nominate candidates for each of the offices.
 Members actively engaged in confectionery manufacturing shall be selected as nominees for President to follow the election or re-election of a President not actively engaged in the manufacture of confections.
 The Committee shall also nominate four members as candidates for the office of Councilor at Large.
 The Chairperson of the Nominating Committee shall obtain each candidate's acceptance of the nomination, and then prepare the official election ballot.
 In addition to the names of the candidates prepared by the Nominating Committee, the official ballot shall contain blank spaces and the notation that a member may "write-in" and vote for any eligible member.

-2. The Secretary shall have the official ballot printed and send a copy to each member in good standing, not less than seven weeks prior to the annual meeting.
+2. The Secretary or designated appointee shall have the official ballot printed and send a copy to each member in good standing, not less than seven weeks prior to the annual meeting.
 Each member shall be requested to vote for one candidate for each office, and to vote for four candidates as Councilors at Large.
 The official ballot to be counted must be returned to the Secretary no later than four weeks from the date it was mailed.

 3. The official election ballot shall not be signed or otherwise identified by the member voting.
 Each member shall be instructed to mark, enclose and seal the ballot in the special ballot envelope.
 This is to be enclosed in another envelope addressed to the Secretary; and the voting member's name must appear in the upper left hand corner of this outer envelope to determine the member's eligibility to vote.
 Ballots not conforming to this procedure shall be invalid and rejected.